presi300/Archie/README.md

 **-What about Nvidia drivers?**

->If you have used Archie, you would know that it doesn't have an option to setup Nvidia drivers, which is one of the main things new users struggle with.
+>If you have used Archie, you would know that it doesn't have an option to setup Nvidia drivers, which is one of the main things new users struggle with.\n
 >Simple: I have absolutely no way to test if the Nvidia drivers will work when setup with the script.
 Also i am not sure on what is the best way to setup Nvidia drivers, so that they don't break.
 Again... feedback and suggestions will go a long way here.